 As you can probably work out, There Goes the Fear (TGTF) is a UK/US music Web site, covering live reviews, album reviews, the hottest new artists and the latest tours in the UK.
 In 2009, we added a USA editor Mary Chang based in Washington DC and were nominated for the first time in the Best Blog category in Record of the Day‘s Music Journalism and PR Awards in 2009.
 (Since then, we have been nominated four times: 2009, 2010, 2011 and 2012.)
 Founder and editor Phil Singer was recognised as one of Britain’s tastemakers and offered his opinions in late 2009 for the BBC Sound of 2010 poll.
-Mary Chang became editor of TGTF in August 2010.
+Mary Chang became Editor-in-Chief of TGTF in August 2010.
 As of June 2013, John Fernandez (Guernsey) serves as Festival Liaison and Martin Sharman (Gateshead) serves as Head Photographer.
 Our writers are based in the UK and America.

 In addition to album, single, EP and live reviews, you’ll also find some pretty nifty interviews with artists and profiles of bands on our radar that we recommend you keep an eye on.
 In the autumn of 2012, we premiered our podcast feature on our Soundcloud, presented by John Fernandez.
 The podcast is currently on hiatus, but we have been using our Soundcloud to upload interviews including those that editor Mary Chang did with musicians at the inaugural ARIA Week in Sydney, Australia in November 2012 and in Austin, Texas at SXSW 2013.
 We will continue to upload quality audio features to our Soundcloud in the coming weeks.